-Industry experts recommend cleaning your solar panels twice per year to keep them at their peak.
+The national average cost for residential solar panel cleaning is $133.
+Rates may be higher or lower depending on your zip code, total number of solar panels, and accessibility factors—such as roof height.
+Industry experts recommend cleaning your solar panels twice per year to keep them at their peak power output.
 As a homeowner you can wash your solar panels yourself, but if you’re not using the right equipment or properly treated water, you can actually do more harm than good.
 Improper cleaning can scratch the surface or cause water stains to build up over time, diminishing the efficiency of the panels.
 If you have a high roof, have hard water or don’t have the proper gear, protect your investment and leave solar panel cleaning to the pros.
-Professional window cleaning companies may charge by the number of panels or set a flat rate.
+Here’s a breakdown of what it costs to have your solar panels professionally cleaned.

 Some window washing companies offer a per-panel cost when calculating your estimate for solar panel cleaning.
 The cost will account for employee labor, travel to your location, materials and the size of the job.
 Per-panel costs will also vary with the cost of living in different regions of the country.
 Here is one example of a per-panel price range:

 |Price per panel||Factors impacting cost||Location|

 |$5-$10||Size of panels, location of panels and accessibility||Crystal Clear Window Washing in Encinitas, California|